 All land in Zambia is vested in the President as provided for by the Constitution.
 Zambia has a dual land tenure system, namely customary and leasehold, with legal provisions in the 1995 Land Act.
 According to statistics available at independence, customary tenure covered about 94 per cent of land in Zambia, while approximately 6 per cent of the land was state land under leasehold tenure.
 The law also provides for conversion of customary land to state land.
 Over the last few years, the Government has been engaged in programmes, such as the National Land Audit Programme, aimed at establishing the current prevailing land situation.

-Customary Land is administered by the Chiefs using the Customary Laws applicable to different jurisdictions, and subject to Zambian Laws and natural justice.
-The Town and Regional Planning Act, enacted in 2015, provides for development, physical planning and administration and is applicable in Customary Land.
-Rural areas have vast natural resources which results in competing interests between incoming investors and the rural communities over land.
+Customary land is administered by the Chiefs using the customary laws and norms applicable to different jurisdictions and subject to Zambian laws and natural justice.
+The Urban and Regional Planning Act, enacted in 2015, provides for development, physical planning and administration and is applicable in both state and customary land.
+Rural areas have vast natural resources, which results in competing interests over land between incoming investors and the rural communities.
 The Government recognizes the need for a robust and responsive legal regime to enhance land rights, stimulate investment and curb some of the excesses and difficulties experienced in land management.

 - Zambia Country Brief